 - Cool donuts in pan for at least 5 minutes before using an off-set spatula to gently remove them.
 Serve warm with butter and honey.

-Buttermilk Replacement: Combine 1/2 cup and 1 tablespoon Milk (traditional or plant-based) and 1½ teaspoons Apple Cider Vinegar.
+Buttermilk Substitute: Combine 1/2 cup and 1 tablespoon Milk (traditional or plant-based) with 1½ teaspoons Apple Cider Vinegar.
 Stir and let sit for 5 minutes before adding to the recipe.

 Jalapeños: Try a small piece before adding to the batter and adjust the amount depending on your preferred heat.
 For a spicier donut increase diced jalapeños to 2 tablespoons.